loperntu/asialex2015/index.md

 <!-- Editors of the third edition of the OED, to be completed by 2037, estimate that the rate of inclusion of new words into the OED are about 4,000 per year.
 -->

-- The majority of new words in fact fail to become established in language.
-(Algeo,1993)

 - Without the lack of adequate empirical tools, even the *word-watching website* can only observe from the sidelines.